 My preference is for a steeper seat angle so I promptly changed it to the higher setting.
 The EVO has a low bottom bracket height and the higher setting made a noticeable difference in pedal clearance.
 It also steepened the seat angle which improved the climbing.
 (I did this right after my initial shake down ride as I just wasn’t feeling the “low”)

 That said, even in the “high” position the BB feels low; even with 170mm cranks, I finding myself smashing pedals, but I’m more concerned with how often I’ve bashed the chainring on technical trails.
 That low BB (yes, even set to high) adds to a feeling of stability in the corners, but I need to figure out a solution to minimize bashing the chainring before having to replace it.

-I’ll be looking into options for chainring protection over the next few weeks, and continuing to get to know the EVO for a follow up post.
+I’ll be looking into options for chainring protection over the next few weeks, (here’s what I ended up going with) and continuing to get to know the EVO for a follow-up post.
 In the meantime, I’m super impressed with what Specialized has put together.

 There are two choices for EVO frame sizes: size 2 and size 3.
 According to the size chart available from Specialized, at 5’10” I’m on the upper end of the S2 recommendations.
 With a 465mm reach, the S2 looked spot on for my preferences, especially considering the S3 features 490mm of reach.

 Having tested a range of bikes featuring modern “long and low” geometry in various wheel sizes and frame sizes, I was comfortable choosing the S2 based on the numbers on a screen and it is spot on for my preferences.

 I’m currently running a short, 30mm Syntace stem to lighten up the front end and maximize the “jib-factor”.
 For longer distance trail rides, a 40mm felt great, but my goal has been to optimize the EVO for fun.